2022 Taiwanese local elections: Results

 The KMT won fourteen mayoral or magisterial seats, and the DPP won five seats.
-Taiwan People's Party (TPP) gained their sole mayoral seat in Hsinchu City after chairman Ko Wen-je ineligible for re-election in Taipei.
+Taiwan People's Party (TPP) gained their mayoral seat in Hsinchu City and Kinmen County after chairman Ko Wen-je ineligible for re-election in Taipei.
 The election result, although broadly in line with expectations, was still a major defeat for DPP which was the worst electoral performance in the party's history.
 Taiwanese President Tsai Ing-wen, whose strategy to frame local elections as showing defiance to China failed, subsequently resigned as party chairwoman.